Pavane pour une infante défunte: History

 The first gramophone recording of the Pavane was made in 1921 in Paris.
 A later recording, made in Paris in 1932 is sometimes thought to have been conducted by the composer, but was actually conducted by Pedro de Freitas Branco, under the supervision of Ravel, who was present at rehearsal and the recording session.

 Ravel himself made a piano roll recording of the piece in 1922.
-(His performance is approximately five minutes and forty seconds in length.)

 Popularity

-As of 2020 it is ranked 230th in the Classic FM Hall of Fame aggregated over 25 years.
+As of 2020, it is ranked 230th in the Classic FM Hall of Fame, aggregated over 25 years.

 Adaptations

 In addition to numerous recorded performances within the classical repertoire, the Pavane maintains a significant presence in popular music.
 In particular, the song "The Lamp Is Low" was adapted from it.
 More recently, the Pavane appears in dozens of popular albums under both French and English forms of its title.

 It was recorded by Pedro Aznar on his eponymous album (1982), in which he made use of synthesizers instead of acoustic instruments.
 Some unusual interpretations include another electronic version by William Orbit in Pieces in a Modern Style (2000), Isao Tomita (1979) and the all-female synthesizer quartet Hello, Wendy (2014).
-Edgar Meyer recorded a version for double bass and piano on his CD Work in Progress (1990), a solo bass guitar version by Jimmy Earl (1995), Ali Aiman's minimalist/electronic adaptation in his Overture EP (2014) and Hayley Westenra's vocal adaptation "Never Say Goodbye", which appears in her album Pure (2004).
+Edgar Meyer recorded a version for double bass and piano on his CD Work in Progress (1990), a solo bass guitar version by Jimmy Earl (1995), and Hayley Westenra's vocal adaptation "Never Say Goodbye", which appears in her album Pure (2004).